GiovanH/fansim-engine/README.md

 ## Guide for developers:

-Incomplete, please see the demo route in `src/custom_volumes/vriska`.
+Incomplete, please see the demo packages in `src/custom_volumes/`.

 It's basically the same as extending ren'py using the base game, with a few exceptions for the package manager:
 - Each subfolder in the `custom_volumes` folder is a **package**.